rinalds98/destination-unknown/README.md

 - **Accessibility (Lighthouse)**
     - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through 'Lighthouse' in Google Devtools.
-    - I also confirmed that my website is fully accessible to people who are visually impaired or use screen-readers.
+    - I also confirmed that my website is fully accessible to people who are visually impaired or use screen readers.
     **Add Image**

 Technologies Used